pmatulis/maas-one/README.md

     cd ~/maas-one
     ./create-networks.sh

 Create a test instance to discover the names of the two MAAS host network interfaces (created via template-maas.xml).
-These should be used in user-data-maas.yaml, the cloud-init file for the MAAS host.
+Reference these in user-data-maas.yaml, the cloud-init file for the MAAS host.

     uvt-kvm create --template ./template-maas.xml test release=focal
     uvt-kvm ssh test ip a  # e.g. enp1s0 and enp2s0
     uvt-kvm destroy test

 Edit user-data-maas.yaml:

 Your personal SSH key(s) are imported three times (INSERT YOURS instead of 'petermatulis'):

-1. to the MAAS host 'ubuntu' user (to allow basic connections to the MAAS host)
+1. to the MAAS host 'ubuntu' user
+   - to allow basic connections to the MAAS host

-1. to the MAAS host 'root' user (to allow transferring the 'root' user public SSH key to the KVM host; for MAAS to be able to manage power of KVM guests)
+1. to the MAAS host 'root' user
+   - to allow transferring the 'root' user public SSH key to the KVM host (for MAAS to be able to manage power of KVM guests)

-1. to the MAAS server 'admin' user (key will be installed on every MAAS-deployed node)
+1. to the MAAS server 'admin' user
+   - key will be installed on every MAAS-deployed node

 ## Create the MAAS server